Skip to content

 Your active job will be marked with a highlighted icon.
 The active job is used for all SQL statement execution, including SQL that powers the Schema Browser, user-executed SQL statements, etc. You can change the active job by simply clicking the job you choose to use.
 You will see the highlighted icon change to indicate the active job.

-You can use the pencil icon on any job to edit the JDBC properties.
-When the Apply Changes button is pressed, any changes are saved and the job is restarted, to fully apply the changes.
+You can use the ‘Edit Connection Properties’ inline button (pencil icon) on any job to edit the JDBC properties.
+When the ‘Apply Changes’ button is pressed, any changes are saved and the job is restarted to fully apply the changes.

 You are able to right-click on any job to save those job settings, allowing it to be easily reused.
-Using the ‘Save settings to config’ right-click action will prompt you to enter a name for the configuration.
-Once saved, you will see a ‘Saved Configuration’ folder appear, with all your saved configs.
+This is done using the ‘Save settings to config’ right-click action which will prompt you to enter a name for the configuration.
+Once saved, you will see a Saved Configuration folder appear, with all your saved configs.
 Clicking on a saved config will launch a new job with those pre-defined settings.
 You can use the pencil icon on any saved configuration to edit it.
+Lastly, a saved config can also be set as your default (which will be highlighted in yellow) so that any new jobs which are spun up will default to these job settings.

-Using the Schema Browser
+Schema Browser

 If you are using the Schema Browser to browse objects, you are able to use the ‘View contents’ icon when hovering over a table, view, or alias to cause a basic SQL select statement to be generated and executed.